 Update Software

 Keeping your OS and applications updated usually helps things sync up for smoother and faster operation.
-With the exception of security updates, it is generally a good idea to wait a few days/weeks to hear about any issues before installing a major OS/App or firmware update, or wait until after the first bug update/patch has been released.
+With the exception of security updates, it is generally a good idea to wait a few days/weeks to learn of any issues before installing a major OS/App or firmware update, or wait until after the first bug update/patch has been released.

 Free Up Boot Drive Space